 - 75 grams of protein per day (300 calories)

 Of note, your performance will suffer initially while adapting to ketosis.
 For your whole life, you’ve taught your body to burn carbohydrates and glucose for energy.
 Changing this entire system to ketones takes time and adaptation.
-While you may feel great in everyday life within just a few days, your workouts may feel arduous for 1-2 weeks.
+While you may feel great in everyday life, your workouts may feel tough for 1-2 weeks.
 Once adapted though, you will feel great again!

 Next, optimize your Keto Zone Diet for muscle building: